elenatar/rep_port_taf/README.md

-# This is a Test Automation Framework designed to test Dashboards on ReportPortal.
+# This is a Test Automation Framework.